dutes/ci_portfolio_one/README.md

 **LO4: Maximise future maintainability through documentation, code structure and organisation.**
 **LO4: Maximise future maintainability through documentation, code structure and organisation.**

-Maintainability was built in from the intial project stages with clear naming conventions, modularised CSS and code practices.
+Maintainability was built in from the initiall project stages with clear naming conventions, modularised CSS and code practices.
 The Readme document provides detail on the project from setup and installation to current status, testing performed and future development goals.

 **LO5: Demonstrate and document the development process through a version control system such as GitHub.**